 Remote work challenges for companies

-Look for common threads when thinking about the challenges of working remotely and how to overcome them.
+When thinking about the challenges of working remotely and how to overcome them, look for common threads.
 Companies should use reliable communication and task management tools, offer tech support, and provide access to the required technology to complete their tasks.

 Your remote organization needs a strong IT leader.
 Not only will they need to select and help troubleshoot proven tools, but they will also need to develop security practices that keep your distributed organization safe.
 They’re a linchpin to your success as you use technology to bridge the time and distance gaps mentioned above.